Does Kratom Interact With Mirodenafil?

-Mirodenafil is mainly metabolized by the CYP3A4 enzyme — which means that any compound that inhibits the activity of CYP3A4 will slow down the metabolization of mirodenafil.
+Mirodenafil is mainly metabolized in the liver by the CYP3A4 enzyme.
+This means that any compound that inhibits the activity of CYP3A4 will slow down mirodenafil’s metabolism .

-Talk to your doctor about the safety of this combination.
+Talk to your doctor to get proper, individualized guidance about the safety of this combination.

 Is it Safe to Take Kratom With Mirodenafil?

-This interaction leads to higher levels of mirodenafil within the body, translating into an increased rate of adverse effects.
+This metabolic inhibition leads to higher levels of mirodenafil within the body, translating into an increased rate of adverse effects.

-However, if the dosage of mirodenafil is properly adjusted to reflect this interaction, there’s less risk.
-Only a doctor can adjust prescriptions and tell you for sure if this interaction is safe or not.
+However, if the dosage of mirodenafil is adequately adjusted to prevent this interaction, there’s less risk.
+However, only a doctor can adjust prescriptions and tell whether this interaction is safe.